viserionwick/artaist/README.md

 - **Middleware Implementations**:
   - **API Route Protection**: Middleware that denies access to blacklisted API routes.
   - **Results Page Check**: Middleware that checks if the results page has data, and redirects to the homepage if none exists.

+### 🖼️ GENERATION PROCESS

+On the main page, users can submit a form to initiate an image generation request.
+Upon submission, the form data is managed using **React Context**, ensuring that it is accessible throughout the application.
+This centralized data management allows the `/results` page to retrieve the form data and send a request to the API for fetching the generated images.

 ### 📡 API DOCUMENTATION